ride-css/ride-css/README.md

 $grid-padding = $line-height

 &
-  // this will setup a css normalization and a box-sizing resetD
+  // this will setup a css normalization and a box-sizing reset
   reset-type: 'normalize all'
   // this will a grid
   ride-grid: $grid-cols, $grid-gutter, $grid-padding